-Barnesmore Gap County Donegal.
+Barnesmore Gap County Donegal Ireland.
 New Years Day Sunset 2019.

-Lough Mourne Co Donegal.
+Lough Mourne Co Donegal Ireland.
 Barnesmore Gap is an area of outstanding natural beauty which cuts through the Bluestack Mountains in the heart of Donegal.
 It is an important stretch of upgraded road, providing vital transportation and communications link for locals and visitors alike.

-Lough Mourne County Donegal.
+Barnesmore Gap and Lough Mourne, County Donegal Ireland.
 This photo was taken from the old railway track.
 Folklore has it that the railway was responsible for reintroducing the beech tree to Donegal and the course of the railway line can be traced by picking out the beeches which were planted as lineside hedging.
 Retaining walls to support the track still remain also and are still visable on parts of the line through the Gap.

-Barnesmore Gap County Donegal.
+Barnesmore Gap County Donegal Ireland.
 All sorts of modes of transport.
 5nhp Double crank compound road locomotive.
 No 1497.
 Built 1917.
 Reg No: IC 2089

 Barnesmore Gap County Donegal Ireland.
 The N15 runs along side Lough Carn and Lough Mourne.

 Barnesmore Gap County Donegal Ireland.
 On the Old Railway Track in Barnesmore Gap stands a lone tree.
 After 77 years of the railway line, ending on the 16th September 1959, the sorrow which accompanied the last locomotive could only be compared to the excitement and wonder at the first steam engine train through the Gap.